wpfoodmanager/wp-food-manager/readme.txt

 == Frequently Asked Questions ==

-= Can I list my foods? =
+= Can I list my food with the WP Food Manager? =

-Yes, You can list your food.
+Yes, you can list your restaurant’s food items with WP Food Manager.

-= How can I add my foods? =
+= How can I add my food items? =

-You can add your foods from the front-end.
-And also you can add, update and delete your food from the front-end.
+With WP Food Manager, you can add your food items easily from the Front-end.
+In addition to that, you can update and delete your food items from the list.

-= Which WordPress themes does WP Food Manager’s restaurant menu plugin support? =
+= Which WordPress themes does WP Food Manager Support? =

-Our restaurant menu plugin works with all WordPress themes, and page builders including Elementor.
+The WP Food Manager plugin works well with every WordPress theme and page builder including Elementor.

-= Who should use this WordPress restaurant menu plugin? =
+= Who should use the WP Food Manager plugin? =

-Our food menu plugin is ideal for all bar, cafe and restaurant website owners who use WordPress.
+The online food ordering plugin, WP Food Manager can be used by any food business owner, including people who own cafes, bars, restaurants etc and use WordPres websites.

-= Will this WordPress food menu plugin slow down my website? =
+= Will this WordPress food menu plugin slow down my WordPress site? =

 No, our WordPress restaurant menu plugin will not slow down your website.
-We understand that fast page loading and real-time page updates is important for hungry customers ordering food items online.
+We understand the importance of having a fast food business management website and that is why we have designed it in such a way that it will never affect the speed of your online food ordering website.

 = Can WP Food Manager be translated into other languages? =

-Yes!
+Yes.
+It can be translated into various languages.

 You can also find us on GitHub: see the [WP Food Manager GitHub Repository](https://github.com/wpfoodmanager/wp-food-manager).
 Regardless of whether you are a site owner, end user or developer, WP Food Manager is the go-to WordPress restaurant menu plugin.

-== Screenshots ==

-1. The submit Food Form.

-2. Submit Food Preview.

 == Changelog ==